The hills are alive with Swiss heritage and active adventures in Midway, Utah.

 On the way back, visit Heber Valley Artisan Cheese.
 “When my great-great-grandfather and the other Swiss immigrants arrived, they brought their traditions of dairy farming and cheese making with them,” says Russel Kohler, whose family has run the farm since 1929.
 Try the ever popular Swiss Girl cheese or the traditional Finnish juustoleipä, known for squeaking against your teeth.
 “We like to experiment and have a little fun,” Kohler says of the constantly changing selections.
-Tours are available on Thursday afternoons or by appointment.
+Tours are available on Tuesdays and Thursdays around lunchtime or by appointment.

 Keeping with a European theme, chef Eric May at the Blue Boar Inn & Restaurant serves Swedish meatballs (his are made with wild boar) and schnitzel.
 Or you can push the geographic boundaries and order the pork loin chile verde at Tarahumara or one of Café Galleria’s wood-fired pizzas.
 And that’s Midway—old-world charm with a dash of modern temptation.